 You can make this pie one day ahead of time.
 This pie keeps very well in the refrigerator for several days.

 Sure can!
-This pie can be adapted for strawberries, raspberries, blackberries or a mixed berry blend.
+This pie can be adapted for strawberries, raspberries, blackberries, a mixed berry blend or cherries.

 Absolutely!
 Place the crust in a 9-inch pie pan, cover with parchment paper, fill with pie weights, dried beans or rice and bake at 375 degrees for 15 to 18 minutes or until lightly browned and no longer raw.